 If your kids enjoy this activity, don’t forget to check out the other space-themed printables on the site.

 Take the night sky into the sunshine with constellations made of rocks and sidewalk chalk.
 Julie Kirkwood of Creekside Learning encourages taking a close look at constellations by placing rocks in the shape of some of your favorite night sky patterns.

 Kids can learn more about their favorite stars and create their own constellations, and then create a book to easily recall the activity.

 These gorgeous mini-books are a quiet activity that parents and elementary-age kids can do together on a rainy afternoon.
 Sarah of Quince and Quire created these accordion-fold books filled with pages of constellations.
 You and your kids can choose the stars that have special meaning for you, making this book that has a truly personal touch.

 The simple, clean design makes this book worthy of display on your shelf, and you might find yourself gazing at these longer than you do the real night sky.

-has an activity that literally gets your kids’ hands reaching for the stars.
+Stephanie at Two-Daloo has an activity that literally gets your kids’ hands reaching for the stars.
 She turned child-safe slime into a swirly galaxy for a sensory exploration activity that’s sure to make an impression on young kids.
-Two-Daloo

 The galaxy slime, unlike most recipes for “gak” and slime, uses Liquid Starch rather than Borax.
 The stretchy slime and soothing colors are irresistible fun that can lead to more in-depth discussions about the stars and galaxies in the night sky.